 #2: Health benefits

 As you settle into the Challenge, you may notice improvements in your energy, mood, athletic performance, appearance, and mental acuity.
 These health benefits are a consequence of managing your nutrition, exercise, and sleep (the big three!) with the Carb Manager app.

-Limiting your carbs, for instance, helps promote the fat-burning state called ketosis.
+Limiting your carbs, for instance, helps reverse insulin resistance and promote the fat-burning state called ketosis.
 Being in ketosis drives fat loss, mental sharpness, stable energy, reduced cravings, and many other Keto benefits.

 You’ll also track your calorie intake during the Challenge.
 Even on Keto, it’s possible to overeat—especially when mixed nuts are involved.